GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 - a multi-class ecosystem model (mangrove, saltmarsh and salt flat) and;
 - an intertidal model (intertidal and intertidal-seagrass).

 The multi-class ecosystem model utilized all data in the training data library while the Intertidal model was developed using only training data points located within the [DEA Intertidal Extents high confidence intertidal region](https://knowledge.dea.ga.gov.au/data/product/dea-intertidal/#core-product-layers).
 Functionally, this meant that within the bounded extents of the Intertidal modelled region, any training points included in the model that were not defined as Intertidal Seagrass were considered Intertidal.
-For a discussion on the implications of this aspect of the model classification see Intertidal [Caveat](./?tab=quality) section.
+For a discussion on the implications of this aspect of the model classification see [Caveats and Limitations](./?tab=quality/constraint-of-the-intertidal-model-and-definition-of-the-intertidal-class) section.

 Multi-class and binary random-forest models were fit for each region using: